 You can also watch some of the tutorial videos for using a protractor on the internet, such as the one below, for example.
 These videos can be a very visual way of demonstrating this skill.
-This interactive tutorial is also very useful to demonstrate how to measure angles, while also offering the child a chance to practice them selves.
-See also the list at the end of the blogpost for many other interactive angle activities from the internet.
+See also the list at the end of the blogpost for other interactive angle activities from the internet.

 Reasonableness of answer

 Angles is another area where it is important for the child to check the reasonableness of the answer.
 First, the child needs to identify whether the angle is acute or obtuse.
 Then, if measuring an acute angle, the measurement must be less than 90º.
 If it isn’t, then the correct scale wasn’t used.

 It is a given that lines and angles are all around us, although children may often be oblivious to the examples!
 Again, appropriate to each class level, the children should be encouraged to identify different types of lines and angles in their classroom, school and home.
 Enrich your own classroom space with lines and angles by labeling the line types in the room and the measure of angles of the open door.
 Make it personal by relating this topic to the children themselves and to the geometry in their names.
 Incorporate lines and angles into your visual art lessons (see also image below).
 Operation Maths 4 and 5 users can show the Maths Around Us video to their class, accessible on www.edcolearning.ie.
 For more ideas, check out this Lines & Angles board on Pinterest.

 - Don’t forget to check out the extensive digital resources available for this topic on Edco Learning.
 These include Maths Around Us and Write, Hide, Show videos, Create Activities using the Clock and Fraction eManipulatives and full instructions for linked Scratch lessons.